 North Congregational Church was founded in 1901 as the merger of Second Congregational Church of Detroit and a Sunday School class from First Congregational Church of Detroit.
 The church represented in its worship dignity without formalism, a reasonable and inspiring faith, and service to the city.
 It offered no creedal or ceremonial barriers, asked only that a covenant expressing love of God and humanity and discipleship to Jesus Christ bind its members.

-Farmington Hills After moving to a new building inspired by colonial New England church architecture in 1995 the church expanded its range of activities while maintaining its focus on missions and interfaith collaboration.
+Farmington Hills 1993 - present After renting transitional space from the Sisters of Mercy the church moved to a new building inspired by colonial New England church architecture in 1995.
+The church expanded its range of activities while maintaining its focus on missions and interfaith collaboration.
 By adding Crossroads in Detroit, Source of Universal Love (SOUL) in Farmington, Farmington/Farmington Hills Foundation for Youth and Families, Farmington Neighborhood House, CARES of Farmington Hills, the Farmington Area Interfaith Association and other organizations to those we support with donations and volunteers the congregation continues to live its mission. – “We are gathered for worship of God and service to humanity.”